Orderability of Homology Spheres Obtained by Dehn Filling: Real embeddings of trace fields and orderability

 We are also able to prove the following result. \begin{proposition} Suppose $M$ is a hyperbolic $\mathbb{Z}$ homology solid torus.
-Assume the longitudinal filling $M(0)$ is hyperbolic and its holonomy representation has trace field with a real embedding at which the associated quaternion algebra splits.
+Assume the longitudinal filling $M(0)$ is hyperbolic and the trace field of its holonomy representation has a real embedding at which the associated quaternion algebra splits.
 Then the $\mathbb{Z}$HS Dehn filling $M(\frac{1}{n})$ is orderable for all $n\in \mathbb{Z}$ large enough (or $-n$ large enough). \end{proposition}